adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

 - Your SQL Server is no longer accepting connections from any Public IP address.
-It only accepts connections from your specific Subnet where service endpoints are enabled.
+It only accepts connections from your a specific subnet where service endpoints are enabled.

 ### :point_right: Hint